Summer Writing Camps For Teenagers

 Together we will read, write, and share poems with a mind of curiosity and wonder.

 Danusha Laméris’ first book, The Moons of August, was chosen by Naomi Shihab Nye as the winner of the Autumn House Press poetry prize and was a finalist for the Milt Kessler Book Award.
 Some of her poems have been published in: The New York Times Magazine, The Best American Poetry, The American Poetry Review, Ploughshares, and

 Prairie Schooner.
 She is the 2020 recipient of the Lucille Clifton Legacy Award.
 Her second book is Bonfire Opera (University of Pittsburgh Press).
 Danusha teaches poetry independently and is the 2018-2020 Poet Laureate of Santa Cruz County, California.

 We all have stories to share, but we don't always have the time or support to share those stories.
 During this course, we will respond to structured prompts and study various techniques that will help us write about our experiences in a way that will highlight our unique voices and provide a powerful message to share with our readers.

 Whether composing our narratives for a college application, or simply learning how to write personal non-fiction for fun, this class will allow you to explore and discover more about yourself through your language, deep reflection, and a few laughs along the way.
 Join this class if you're interested in professionally and artistically speaking your truth!

-Alan Chazaro is the author of This Is Not a Frank Ocean Cover Album (Black Lawrence Press, 2019) and the forthcoming Piñata Theory (Black Lawrence Press, 2020).
+Alan Chazaro taught high school English and writing for 9 years in New Orleans, Boston, and Oakland.
+He is the author of This Is Not a Frank Ocean Cover Album and the forthcoming Piñata Theory.
 He is currently a creative writing adjunct professor at the University of San Francisco, and is a writer and editor of NBA stories at HeadFake.